 DOMI provides brokerage, execution, clearing, and custody services through its clearing firm, Hilltop Securities;

 DOMI also offers securities products that are held with the product sponsors such as mutual funds and variable annuities;

 Upon request, your financial professional may recommend that you buy, sell or hold securities; and

 Upon request, your financial professional will monitor the securities held in your account on a periodic basis (for example, quarterly).
 This should be a discussion point with your financial professional.
 Also, it should be noted that monitoring does not necessarily change account performance.

 Any investment advice DOMI provides in conjunction with brokerages services will be incidental to DOMI’s primary business as a broker-dealer, which is selling, buying and exchanging securities.

 It is your responsibility to decide whether or not to follow any recommendation by your financial professional.
 Neither DOMI nor your financial professional exercises discretion over the assets in your account.
 DOMI buys, sells and exchanges many kinds of securities, but your financial professional may recommend only those securities he or she is licensed to recommend.

 WHAT FEES WILL I PAY?

-The fees that you will pay on a brokerage account are illustrated in the following table.
-Each of these fees is more fully described below.
+Fees that you will pay on a brokerage account are shown in the following table and described below.